bkvam/statblkexp/README.md

 The following configuration settings are available:

-## Show Item Details
+## Show Long Descriptions

 Show the long descriptions for items.
-If unchecked, only the details of the item are shown.
+If unchecked, only the brief details of the item are shown.
 The exact details shown vary by type of item (equipment, weapons, class, etc.).
 Items that are equipped are indicated by a preceding bullet.

 Note that the details for some items (classes, races) can be quite lengthy, so you may wish to omit all that boilerpalte.